 At Thurmond Kirchner & Timbes, P.A., our Charleston domestic violence attorneys take all such accusations seriously, regardless of the alleged conduct involved.
 When you turn to us, we'll learn about the events from your perspective and discuss available defenses.

-Penalties for Domestic Violence in South Carolina
+What are the Penalties for Domestic Violence in South Carolina?

 The potential conviction penalties for a domestic violence conviction are severe.
 In addition to fines and imprisonment, anyone convicted of domestic violence may lose their gun rights.